Note

 Parse the LLM response

-Post-process the parsed dictionary by using the to_memory, to_content, and to_metadata methods
+Post-process the parsed dictionary using relevant methods

 Tip